Abdullah the Butcher: Professional wrestling career

-During July 2009, he wrestled in Dragon Gate and Hustle.
+During July 2009, he wrestled in Dragongate and Hustle.
 He also wrestled at the New Japan Pro-Wrestling supershow Wrestle Kingdom IV in Tokyo Dome on January 4, 2010, as well as wrestling for Japanese independent promotion Osaka Pro Wrestling.
 In 2009, Abdullah made an appearance at the Decatur Book Festival, facing off against author Michael Muhammad Knight.
 Abdullah pummeled Knight with chairs, forks, and a water cooler, not even stepping into the ring.
 Knight was taken from the festival in an ambulance and received 46 stitches.
 It was Right After Wrestling in March 2011, hosted by Arda Ocal and Jimmy Korderas, that Abdullah admitted his favorite wrestler to face was actually Lou Thesz.
 His last match was on October 9, 2010, in a draw against Bull Buchanan at GCW Southern Legends Fan Fest.

 Also in 2011, Abdullah returned to Georgia Championship Wrestling as a mentor and adviser to a local wrestler known as The Congo Warrior.
-On October 20, 2018, it was announced that Abdullah will have his retirement ceremony during the Giant Baba 20th Anniversary Memorial Show on February 19, 2019, at Sumo Hall in Tokyo.
+On October 20, 2018, it was announced that Abdullah would have his retirement ceremony during the Giant Baba 20th Anniversary Memorial Show on February 19, 2019, at Sumo Hall in Tokyo.